-action
+action An operation that Alerts FocalPoint automatically performs when detecting a warning or critical status for a specific metric.
+According to the defined action, Alerts FocalPoint opens a message box, sends an email or action item (manual)

-An operation that Alerts FocalPoint automatically performs when detecting a warning or critical status for a specific metric.
-According to the defined action, Alerts FocalPoint opens a message box, sends an email or SNMP trap, or executes a program.
+SNMP trap, or executes a program.